Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Background

 \section{Background}

 RAG is valuable for aligning LLM outputs with educator preferences, giving teachers greater control over responses.
-It has been effective for tasks like intelligent tutoring \cite{lee2024developing}, data visualization \cite{yan2024vizchat}, MOOC recommendations \cite{rao2024ramo}, question answering \cite{miladi2024leveraging}, and short-answer scoring \cite{fateen2024beyond}.
-However, RAG requires a semantic link between input text and the knowledge base, which is often missing in collaborative discourse.
-Research suggests that integrating log and discourse data via LLM-based summarization could help address this gap \cite{cohn2024towards,cohn2024multimodal}.
+However, it requires a semantic link between input text and the knowledge base, which is often missing in collaborative discourse.
 While several researchers have identified this disconnect, few have explored solutions.

 The \textit{MemoRAG} framework \cite{qian2024memorag} utilizes a lightweight LLM as a memory mechanism to create a compressed representation of the knowledge base, generating `clues' from user input to improve knowledge base alignment.
 However, training such a memory module can be impractical in educational settings due to high computational demands and limited data \cite{cochran2023_CSEDU_improving}.

 Yan et al. (2024) \cite{yan2024vizchat} incorporate RAG into a learning analytics dashboard for nursing students to facilitate reflection during post-simulation debriefings.
 Their system encourages students to clarify ambiguous queries to improve semantic matches within the knowledge base.
-While this approach is suited for adults in post hoc settings, it may not be effective for children who find it challenging to articulate their needs in real-time.
+While this approach is suitable for adults in post hoc settings, it may not be effective for children who struggle to articulate their needs in real time.
 Furthermore, interrupting collaborative discussions for clarification can disrupt learning and diminish user experience.

-Tools like LlamaIndex's Query Transformations module \cite{llamaindex_query_transformations} enable users to refine queries by generating a hypothetical document or answer for RAG retrieval.
-However, this assumes the initial query is semantically relevant to the task and knowledge base, which is often not the case in collaborative discourse due to knowledge gaps and off-topic conversation.
-A notable research gap exists in developing RAG methods that effectively retrieve relevant knowledge during collaborative dialogue, which we address through log-contextualized summarization using LC-RAG.
+LlamaIndex's Query Transformations module \cite{llamaindex_query_transformations} enables users to refine queries by generating a hypothetical document or answer for RAG retrieval.
+However, this assumes that the initial query is semantically relevant to the task and the knowledge base, which is often not the case in collaborative discourse due to knowledge gaps and off-topic conversations.
+A notable research gap remains in developing RAG methods that effectively retrieve relevant knowledge during collaborative dialogue, which we address by leveraging log-contextualized summarization with LC-RAG.